YaduAhuja/Code-Builder/README.md

 **Q :** `ts-node` Command not Found?

 **A :** Install the ts-node Globally by `npm install -g ts-node`

+**Q :** Build Button not Showing in editor menu?

+**A :** Make Sure that the language you are using is present in Code Builder's Language Selector setting.
+If it is not present then add it.
+Make sure it complies with visual studio's Language identifiers.

+Here is the List of [Identifiers.](https://code.visualstudio.com/docs/languages/identifiers)

 ## Release Notes
 Refer to [CHANGELOG](CHANGELOG.md)